Help

 Developing a need for help is the only thing that will change a self-righteous narcissist.
 Developing humility and empathy stems from this need for help.

-Of course, love is the answer to that need.
-Once the need is established.
+Of course, love is the answer to that need once the need is established.
+But the ability to receive love can be just as aloof as empathy.
+Guilt is a powerful emotion.

 Every one of us make mistakes.
 That means EVERYBODY!
-Including the waiter/waitress at the drive through and the well-meaning commonologist named Ed, that thinks he knows how to find spiritual happiness.
+Including the waiter/waitress at the drive through and the well-meaning commonologist named Ed, that thinks he knows how to seek and find spiritual calm.

 In Christianity, only one human had a spotless life… Jesus Christ.
 And He never looks down on us… He looks straight at us and loves us anyway.
 He defeated the Devil for us.
 He demonstrated that it can be done!